leynos/crate-tools/docs/usage-guide.md

 - crates/beta/Cargo.toml
 ```

 All paths are relative to the workspace root.
-This lets release automation
-assert the change without parsing files directly.
+Documentation files appear in the
+same list with a `(documentation)` suffix, and the summary prefix reports both
-When every manifest already records the requested version, the CLI reports:
+manifest and documentation counts.
+When every manifest already records the
-`No manifest changes required; all versions already 1.2.3.`
+requested version, the CLI reports: `No manifest changes required; all versions
+already 1.2.3.`

 Pass `--dry-run` to preview the same summary without writing to disk.
 Example: